 - Whether or not you’re the original owner of the bike and if the bike has a clean title.

 - The features of the bike.
 Describe the bike in full detail.
 Include: the size of the engine, if it has ABS brakes on it, all of the bike’s upgrades (exhaust pipes, engine guard, air breather, etc.) and extras (windshield, security system, chrome, seat, stereo, floorboards, sissy-bar, etc.) that might have been added onto it.
 The more you list, the more attractive your bike looks, and the more likely a serious buyer will be willing to contact you.

 - The bike’s condition, maintenance, and storage.
 You should disclose if there are any scratches on the bike (along with photos).
 It’s also a good idea to mention if it recently had any type of tune-up or oil change.
 You can mention if it’s been stored in your garage year round, or if it’s currently in a winter storage facility.

 - The reason you’re selling the bike.
-Some people like to know the reason you’re selling such a great bike like yours.
+Some people like to know the reason you’re selling such a great bike.
+What drove you to to say to yourself, “how do I sell my Harley?”
 Without sounding too gloomy and depressing, you can briefly mention the reason you’re selling your motorcycle; whether it be that you have too many bikes and can’t ride them all, want to upgrade to another bike model, or for another reason.
 This also helps the potential buyer connect with you, which can make them feel more comfortable contacting you if they’re interested.

 Please feel free to contact us at firstname.lastname@example.org or (800) 523-7274 if you would like more tips on helping your listing stand out.